ThingLabsIo/ThingLabsIo.github.io/pages/rpi2/rpi2-lab001.md

 {
         // Define the physical pin connected to the LED. private const int LED_PIN = 12;
-        // Deifne a valiable to represent the pin as an object. private GpioPin pin;
+        // Deifne a variable to represent the pin as an object. private GpioPin pin;
-        // Define a valiable to hold the value of the pin (HIGH or LOW). private GpioPinValue pinValue;
+        // Define a variable to hold the value of the pin (HIGH or LOW). private GpioPinValue pinValue;
         // Define a time used to control the frequency of events. private DispatcherTimer timer;